Git Sensor User Guide

 • Token-based Authentication: Authenticate using personal access tokens (PAT), OAuth tokens, or API tokens provided by the Git provider.
 Recommended for enhanced security, fine-grained access control, and automated workflows.

-It is recommended to test your credentials before setting up the sensor:
+Test your credentials before setting up the Sensor:

 git clone https://<username>:<password>@github.com/org/repo.git